-Policy Staff Comments P-154 Complete applications for development agreements on file with the Municipality located in this plan area, which were received on or before July 12, 2022, shall continue to be considered under the policies in effect on immediately prior to that date.
-Where any such application is withdrawn, significantly altered, or refused by Council, any new development applications shall be subject to all applicable requirements of this Plan and the Land Use By- law.
-Applications that have not proceeded to public hearing within 36 months of July 12, 2022 shall be subject to all applicable requirements of this Plan and the Land Use By-Law.
-(RC-Aug 9/22;E Sep 15/22) This proposal was considered a complete Planning Application on July 6, 2021 and therefore is being considered under the previous P-39. senior citizen housing by development agreer all be the intention of Council to consider permitting ment and according to the provisions of the Municipal nt agreement, Council shall have regard to the following: (a) that the architectural design, including the scale of any building(s) and its exterior finish are compatible with adjacent land uses; controls for building height, bulk, scale, and design of the seniors' housing units.
+Policy Staff Comments P-154 Complete applications for development This proposal was considered a complete Planning Application on July 6, 2021 and therefore is being P-39 Within the Residential Designation, it sha senior citizen housing by development agreen all be the intention of Council to consider permitting nent and according to the provisions of the Municipal nt agreement, Council shall have regard to the following: (a) that the architectural design, including the scale of any building(s) and its exterior finish are compatible with adjacent land uses; The proposed development agreement includes controls for building height, bulk, scale, and design of the seniors' housing units.
 The proposed multi unit dwelling is situated at the north-east corner of the site furthest away from the existing single unit dwelling neighbourhood with single story bungalow-style townhouses in between them.
 The multiple unit dwelling is a maximum of three storeys in height which is in line with the maximum permitted building height in the surrounding area.
 Existing single unit dwellings to the south of the site are single story in height but the single-story townhouses will provide a transition between the proposed multiple-unit building and the existing single unit dwellings fronting on Crestfield Drive.
 The total building footprint of the proposed development is 20% which is consistent with the surrounding area.
 The proposed buildings have roof structures that are compatible with the surrounding area.
 The recessions along the town house blocks and the use of materials, design and the gabled entry ways to the multiple-unit building, break up the form and mass of the structures to create a compatible scale. (b) that adequate separation distances are maintained from low density residential developments and that landscaping measures are carried out to reduce visual effects; A berm, fencing and vegetation is proposed along all the south-western sides of the property where the proposed development abuts low-density residential development.
 Other landscaping features, including shrubs and trees, are shown on the landscape plan to enhance the design and reduce the visual effects of the proposed development.